 If your home delivery business is a bit more dynamic (i.e. you drive different routes every day and deliver to different addresses day-to-day), then you’ll lose a lot of efficiencies if you rely on simple rules like driver territories.
 It may make the route planning process easier, but it won’t be good for business.
 Like the example above, you may end up with both over-worked and under-worked drivers.
 That kind of imbalance is not the most efficient use of everyone's time and resources.

 In these scenarios, running your orders through route optimization software on a daily basis would allow you to keep things simple while maximizing efficiency.
-Route optimization is used when you want to minimize drive time for multiple stops, while also accounting for a range of complexities like customer time windows, vehicle capacities, driver schedules, and more.
+Route optimization is used when you want to minimize drive time for multiple stops, while also accounting for a range of complexities like delivery time windows, vehicle capacities, driver schedules, and more.
 Then use courier dispatch software to track your deliveries in real-time.

 Lean on route optimization